Economy of the Ming dynasty: Economic depression in the 1430s–1460s

 The Yongle Emperor's successor, the Hongxi Emperor, attempted to promote paper currency by closing precious metal mines, but this effort was ultimately unsuccessful.
 After the Hongxi Emperor's death, the new government allowed some mining to resume.
 Due to the continued distrust of paper currency and the shortage of copper, there was a significant increase in silver trade.
 Despite the government's disapproval of silver being used as a substitute for copper and paper currency, attempts to ban its use in trade were unsuccessful.

 In the late 1420s, tax revenues from wealthy regions decreased due to the high tax burden.
 For example, Suzhou, the economic center of China, owed the state three years' worth of taxes.
 These financial issues were indicative of the beginning of an economic decline.
 Additionally, from the mid-1430s, a sixty-year cold period began in the Northern Hemisphere, resulting in floods, droughts, repeated crop failures, and ultimately, famines and epidemics.

 In the late 1420s, population growth became a pressing issue, particularly in Jiangnan where overpopulation was a major concern.
 Despite efforts to carefully cultivate the land, yields only increased to 2–3 dan per mu (equivalent to 580.32 m²) with two harvests per year, resulting in a total of about 5 dan.
-This was still not enough to keep up with the growing population and as a result, the price of grain rose significantly.
+This was still insufficient to keep pace with population growth, and grain prices rose significantly.
 From the 1390s to the 1430s, the price of grain increased by 2.5 times, reaching 0.25 liang per dan.
 Despite attempts by the authorities, famines could not be prevented from occurring in the early 1430s.
-As a result, small farmers were unable to sustain themselves and were forced to give up their land to moneylenders and landlords.
+Small farmers were unable to sustain themselves and were forced to give up their land to moneylenders and landlords.
 Many even resorted to fleeing to the mountains and wastelands, beyond the reach of the authorities.
 This led to a significant decrease in population, with some districts experiencing a decline of up to half or even a third in the 1430s and 1440s.